HDB Financial Services Limited Unlisted Shares | Latest Updates & Share Price

 FY 2018: ₹ 0.90 per share

-The business model of HDB financial Services is based on offering loan products with customised features and focused towards first-time borrowers and underserved segment class.
+The business model of HDB financial Services is based on offering loan products with customized features and focused towards first-time borrowers and underserved segment class.
 The company offers consumer loans, business loans, loan against property, asset-backed finance and micro lending.

 Under consumer loans, HDB provides gold loans, consumer durable loans, personal loans, loan against MFs, and car loans.
 Under business loans, HDB provides working capital loans, commercial vehicle loan, loan against property, Under the Asset-backed loan category, HDB provides tractor loan, construction equipment loan, commercial vehicle loan.